 Parks in Madrid

-Children can get rid of some of their ample energy with a picnic and some playtime in any of Madrid’s beautiful parks.
+Children can burn off some of their ample energy with a picnic and some playtime in any of Madrid’s beautiful parks.

-Madrid’s most emblematic and largest park, El Retiro, is located in the city centre.
+Madrid’s most emblematic park, El Retiro, is located in the city centre.
 Casa de Campo is a lot of fun for kids, not only because of the zoo and amusement park, but also because of the lake, ice stands and playgrounds.
-There is always plenty going on at the park, such as free puppet shows for children on weekends, seasonal rowing on the lake, as well as several exhibition halls which show interesting and unusual sculptures and art installations throughout the year.
+There is always plenty going on at the park, such as free puppet shows for children on weekends, seasonal rowing on the lake, as well as several exhibition halls showcasing interesting and unusual sculptures and art installations throughout the year.